faizul726/matject/README.md

 2. Extract it.

 > [!TIP]
-> Extract it in shortest %cd% path possible so it doesn't have any problem working with large amount of shader files.
+> Extract it in shortest %cd% path possible so it doesn't have any problem working with large number of shader files.
 >
 > Like, extracting in `C:\script` or `C:\Users\YOURNAME\script`
 >